Derek Harper / Owen Building, Exmouth Campus, University of Plymouth / CC BY-SA 2.0

 Recent developments on the Rolle College Site

 Following the closure of the site in 2008 a Community Benefit Company (Rolle Exmouth Limited, or REL) was set up in 2010 to find new uses for the site that would benefit the community.
 Negotiations took place between REL and Plymouth University, however in 2016 it was announced that the entire site would be taken over by the Exeter Royal Academy for Deaf Education.
-In preparation a large proportion of the existing buildings were demolished over the winter of 2017 – 2018.
+In preparation a large proportion of the existing buildings were demolished over the winter of 2017 – 2018 and the Deaf Academy opened in 2020.